Skip to content

 I had had a vision previously of training and preparing people for the nations and our church had been doing just that.
 It was an apostolic ministry that was going to the nations with the gospel; evangelizing in our city; establishing ministries on college campuses, conducting conventions and transforming lives in revivals.

 The church had stirred up the gifts in me as I realized that I had an apostolic call on my life.
-I became a part of the ministry team—I taught foundational doctrines, help leadership in various capacities, led a small group in my home, evangelized in the city on Saturdays—I even went to the nations.
+I became a part of the ministry team—I taught foundational doctrines; I helped leadership in various capacities; I led a small group in my home, I evangelized in the city on Saturdays—I even went to the nations.
 I also realized my dream of training people practically so that they were able to minister spiritually.
 I was instrumental in raising up a Christian school which prepared students with an excellent and godly education.

 After the ministry moved to another state, I felt a void inside.
 As I sought the Lord, I was accepted for the doctoral program in education in another state.
-I rented my house and stayed with my daughter and her husband for some time. received my doctorate several years later.
+I rented my house and stayed with my daughter and her husband for some time.
+I received my doctorate in educational leadership several years later.

 I traveled and lived in various states after finishing my degree.
 I was constantly in search of a church that would use my god-given gifts.
 I served and worked in the places of worship where I attended, but no matter how hard I worked, I often felt invisible.
 It was a state of barrenness in uninhabitable lands.
 I did not fit the spaces; they were not good ground for me.
 Therefore, my soul was not nourished; my gifts and calling were not utilized.